 Step 5.
 Get Your Visa

-Once you receive notice of your visa approval, you’ll need to personally go to the embassy to get it within one month of the notice.
-Along with your visa, you’ll also receive your Foreigner Identification Number.
-You can now book your flight to Spain and get ready for your stay there.
+Once you receive notice of your visa approval, follow the collection instructions from the consulate or visa application center.
+Current Spanish government guidance states that an approved visa must be collected within two months from notification.
+Along with your visa or authorization, you may also receive your Foreigner Identification Number, or NIE.
+You can then book your flight to Spain and get ready for your stay.

 Step 6.
 Apply for a Foreigner Identity Card

-Suppose you’ve received a Long-term student visa or Type-D, meaning you’ll be staying for over six months, apply for a Foreigner Identity Card within 30 days of your arrival in Spain.
-You’ll need the Foreigner Identification Number that came with your visa to apply for the Foreigner Identity Card.
-This will serve as your temporary residence permit in Spain for the duration of your studies.
+If your authorized study stay is longer than six months, apply for a Foreigner Identity Card, or TIE, within one month of entering Spain.
+You will need the Foreigner Identification Number that came with your visa or authorization to apply for the TIE.
+The TIE serves as physical proof of your legal stay in Spain for the duration of your studies.

 Documents Needed for Spanish Student Visa Applications

-- One passport-sized photo with a white background
+- One recent passport-sized photo with a white background

-- Certificate of admission at a public or private university, school, or college, indicating the start and end date, and duration of your program
+- Certificate or letter of admission from a recognized public or private university, school, or educational center in Spain

-- Details of your entire program plan, such as the number of hours per week
+- Details of your full study plan, such as the program title, start and end dates, duration, and study hours

 FAQs: Student Visa Applications for Spain